MAC293/Library/README.md

 ### AppSettings Configuration

-This is where the Serilog, Token, and Redis settings are stored.
+It stores configuration settings of the API's features.
+Where the Serilog, Token, and Redis settings are declared.

 ```json
 {